2022-2026 electoral district map

 Features of the district

-This district located to the south of metropolitan Adelaide is made up of residential and semi-rural suburbs including Woodcroft and part of Morphett Vale.
+This district situated to the south of metropolitan Adelaide is made up of residential and semi-rural suburbs and includes parts of the Onkaparinga Hills National Park.

-The district of Hurtle Vale, as it exists now, was created at the 2016 boundary redistribution to replace the district of Fisher, and will be contested and represented for the first time in 2018.
+The district of Hurtle Vale, as it exists now, was created at the 2016 boundary redistribution to replace the district of Fisher, and was contested and represented for the first time in 2018.

 Representation and results